Disclaimer

 Rochester Institute of Technology

-I am pursuing a Double-Bachelor of Science in Computing Security and Computer Science, along with a minor in Free and Open Source Software and Free Culture, at the Rochester Institute of Technology (RIT).
-My expected graduation date is May 2025.
+- Bachelor of Science in Computing Security with a minor in Free and Open Source Software and Freedom Culture – May ’25

-I am an Outstanding Undergraduate Award Scholar, the highest academic distinction at RIT.
+I was an Outstanding Undergraduate Award Scholar, the highest academic distinction at RIT.
 The scholars represent the top 1% of RIT’s student body, and roughly 1 or 2 students from each major receive it annually.
-In addition, I reside within RIT’s Honors Program, and I have been on the Dean’s List every semester (transcripts).
+In addition, I resided within RIT’s Honors Program, and I have been on the Dean’s List every semester (transcripts).

-Unlike other universities, RIT’s Cybersecurity and Computer Science majors have almost no overlap, making their double-major an 8.5-year program.
+Unlike other universities, RIT’s Cybersecurity and Computer Science majors have almost no overlap, making their double-bachelor’s an 8.5-year program.
 I condensed RIT’s program into 4.5-years through course overloads and courses over school breaks.

 Lancaster Country Day School